List of Indiana Jones characters: Ernest Hemingway

-A fictionalized version of Ernest Hemingway who appears in the episodes Young Indiana Jones and the Mystery of the Blues and "Northern Italy, June 1918" (later edited into the first half of the film Tales of Innocence, with its plot moved to 1917).
+A fictionalized version of Ernest Hemingway who appears in the episodes Young Indiana Jones and the Mystery of the Blues, Scandal of 1920, and "Northern Italy, June 1918" (later edited into the first half of the film Tales of Innocence, with its plot moved to 1917).
 In Young Indiana Jones and the Mystery of the Blues, Hemingway is a friend of Indy's in Chicago.
-"Northern Italy, June 1918" depicts their first encounter, while Hemingway is a Red Cross ambulance driver in Italy during World War I. Ernest Hemingway was portrayed by Jay Underwood.
+"Northern Italy, June 1918" depicts their first encounter, while Hemingway is a Red Cross ambulance driver in Italy during World War I. In Scandal of 1920 he is shown attending the musical Indy is part of the production team for but they don't interact.
+Ernest Hemingway was portrayed by Jay Underwood.